Esther Cobbah

 Esther Ambah Numaba Cobbah is a Ghanaian communication specialist.
 In 2022 she won the Woman of the Year award at the Ghana Outstanding Women Awards event.
-She is the founder of Strategic Communications Africa Limited (Stratcomm Africa) and a board member of the International Public Relations Association (IPRA).
+She is the founder of Strategic Communications Africa Limited (Stratcomm Africa) and the president of the International Public Relations Association (IPRA).
 She authored the book Dare to Be.

 Early life and education

-Cobbah was born in Secondi, in the Western Region of Ghana.
+Cobbah was born in Sekondi, in the Western Region of Ghana.
 She attended primary school in Komenda in the Central region of Ghana, after her parents settled there.
 She attended Wesley Girl's High School.
 Cobbah is a graduate of the University of Ghana, Legon, as well as Cornell University in New York.